wavefrontHQ/wavefront-sdk-python/README.md

    # the recommended listener port (2878) for sending histograms to
    # the recommended listener port (30000) for sending trace data to
    # a nondefault interval (2 seconds) for flushing data from the sender to the proxy.
 Default: 5 seconds
+   # if you are directly using the sender sdk to send spans without using any other sdk, use the same port as the customTracingListenerPorts configured in the wavefront proxy for the tracing_port
 wavefront_sender = WavefrontProxyClient(
    host="<PROXY_HOST>",
    metrics_port=2878,